collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Example:

-* One or more owners who have full control
+* One or more owners who have full control over the organization
 * Owners can give other users write permission to "Shared Repositories" (this is an example of "Shared Repository" Model)

 </td></tr>